Luxury Adventure Travel 2026: 10 Top Experiences

 Equipment for Luxury Adventure Travel — What I Pack

-- Peak Design Travel Backpack 45L — Everything fits inside, compliant with hand luggage regulations.
+- Peak Design Travel Backpack 45L — Everything fits inside, hand luggage compliant, modular camera cube system.

 Total weight: under 8 kg including camera body, 2 lenses, drone, action cam and accessories.
 Every gram is carefully considered — after over 400 flights, I know what I need and what's just ballast.